wonderflow-bv/wanda/CONTRIBUTING.md

 Running this command from the project root will execute all the `start` scripts inside workspaces.
 Currently only **react-components** and **docs** packages have a `start` script.

 Once you run the command both `react-components` and `docs` should start in development mode.

+If you're working with `graphql` queries you may need to run `codegen:watch` in a separated terminal to watch and rebuild queries on file changes.

 ### Building the project